Application of a new iterative formula for computing $\pi$ and nested radicals with roots of $2$: An Iterative Formula to Compute

 This problem can be effectively resolved by using a new method of iteration that will be shown in the next section.

-\section{An iterative formula to compute $\pi$}
+\section{An Iterative Formula to Compute \boldmath{$\pi$}}

 A problem that appears with two-step iteration \eqref{TSI} is a rapidly growing number of digits.
 In particular, the number of digits in $\kappa_n$ and ${\lambda _n}$ doubles at each consecutive increment of the index $n$.
-This may also restrict the application of the two-step iteration \eqref{TSI}.
-The following theorem shows a new iteration technique as an alternative to the double-step iteration \eqref{TSI}.
+This may also restrict the application of the two-step \mbox{iteration \eqref{TSI}}.
+The following two theorems shows how a new iteration technique can be derived as a more efficient alternative to the two-step iteration \eqref{TSI}.